nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-pass-template-input-values-to-reducers.md

 ...
 ```

 What I want to do is be able to send a different value other than `4` through whenever I click on something.
 If I have something like an `<input>` and it's a `number` input, then we'll just go ahead and give this a default `value` of `0`.
 I want to send whatever is in this input through to the click.
 Then we can just do that with a ref here.
-I'll call this "Input Num."
+I'll call this `#inputNum`.
 Then we'll pass along `inputNum.value` whenever this is clicked.

 ```html
 @Component({